rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2c"></a>
-## Verify Guarantee of delivery - 2.c Connection drops while processing a message
+## Verify Guarantee of delivery-2c Connection drops while processing a message

 ### :x: Transient consumer looses all enqueued messages so far